 Generally speaking, the minimum sabbatical leave in EECS is one semester at 67% salary.
 The 44% and 56% levels are only used if the faculty member has no more than 4 or 5 sabbatical leave credits accumulated.
-Note that the 44% level requires the individual to make arrangements for continuance of UC benefits coverage (self-paid).
+Note that, depending on whether/what other supplemental funding sources may be utilized to augment the sabbatical pay, the 44% level may require the individual to make arrangements for continuance of his/her UC benefits coverage (self-paid basis).

 In all cases, sabbatical leave is applied for, and applications are reviewed/approved by the Chair and the Dean based on Departmental academic staffing and other considerations.
 The application requires a Sabbatical Program Statement, which must accompany sabbatical leave paperwork.

 Upon return from sabbatical leave, a brief Sabbatical Report must be filed with the Department, giving a "statement of progress on the project described in the sabbatical application.".